What Is Relapse?

 What Are The Benefits Of Attending Rehab Again?

-With concerns of co-occurring disorders, enrolling your loved one in a treatment facility that is adept at addressing your concerns, such as Turning Point, will allow them critical access to staff who understands the importance of these factors.
+With concerns of co-occurring disorders, enrolling your loved one in a treatment facility that is adept at addressing your concerns, such as Vertava Health of Mississippi, will allow them critical access to staff who understands the importance of these factors.
 Within these programs, your loved one will learn ways to prevent relapse linked to co-occurring disorders.
 Lastly, a thorough treatment program will pay specific attention to concerns of relapse by administering relapse prevention and providing continued aftercare support.

 We Can Help You Aid Your Loved One In Beginning The Next Chapter In Their Recovery

 We understand that there are so many things on your mind at this time.
-It can be difficult to look at everything you and your loved one are contending with, while striving towards making a sound decision.
-Because of this, Turning Point offers caring support and guidance.
+It can be difficult to look at everything you and your loved one are contending with while striving towards making a sound decision.
+Because of this, Vertava Health of Mississippi offers caring support and guidance.
 Whether you have a loved one who has already relapsed, or if you’re concerned that they are headed that way—we can help.
 Contact us today for more information.